sp80808/recording-studio-tycoon/docs/changelog/README.md

 When adding changelog entries:

-1. Add entries to the appropriate year file
+1. Add entries to `CHANGELOG.md` in reverse chronological order
+2. Update `LATEST.md` with the most recent changes
-2. Follow the format above
+3. Follow the format above
-3. Group related changes
+4. Group related changes
-4. Be specific but concise
+5. Be specific but concise
-5. Include relevant issue/PR numbers
+6. Include relevant issue/PR numbers

 ## Recent Changes

-### 2024
-- See [2024.md](2024.md) for current year changes

-### 2023
-- See [2023.md](2023.md) for previous year changes
+See [LATEST.md](LATEST.md) for the most recent changes.